-Supreme Administrative Court of Lithuania has allowed bilingual information signs in the EU languages
+Supreme Administrative Court of Lithuania allows bilingual information signs in the EU languages

 2024 - 12 - 19

-In a recent case handled by COBALT lawyers, the Supreme Administrative Court of Lithuania issued a significant ruling regarding the use of Lithuanian and Polish language information signs in the Šalčininkai city.
+In a recent case handled by COBALT lawyers, a significant ruling was issued regarding the use of Lithuanian and Polish language information signs in Šalčininkai city.

 In this case, the Director of the Šalčininkai city Municipality Administration was represented by COBALT Partner Professor Dr Rimantas Simaitis, Associate Partner Dr Milda Markevičiūtė, and Associate Martynas Dovydauskis.